CupNoodles27/DRG-Tips-and-Tricks/README.md

 * During tritilyte events, hit your laser pointer while holding a bomb to drop it without it exploding.

 * A Huuli Hoarder will never escape if you stay near it, regardless of whether or not you are damaging it.
-The only way to not have it burrow when nobody is near it is to use a weapon that can consistently and continuously stun the Huuli, such as the minigun or the Hurricane.
-The stuns will prevent it from burrowing.
+The only way to not have it burrow when nobody is near it is to use a weapon that can consistently and continuously stun the Huuli, such as the minigun with T3 stun or the Hurricane with T5 stun.
+Each stun will only last for a moment ([0.05x the normal duration](https://deeprockgalactic.wiki.gg/wiki/Huuli_Hoarder/Data)) but will prevent the Huuli from burrowing.

 * If an exploder starts to explode, it gives a 1.5x speed boost to other exploders within 4.5m.
 [Video](https://youtu.be/vw0c3KvOiPU) (explanation in description)